Don't Have Time To Read the Entire Guide Now?

 What Traditional Programmatic Can’t Do (But Playwire Can!)

-Programmatic advertising focuses on the bread-and-butter - but somewhat boring - ad inventory types: display, banner, standard video, commercial spots, and the like.
+Programmatic advertising focuses on the bread-and-butter - but somewhat boring - ad inventory and ad placement types: display ads, banner, native ads, standard video, commercial spots, and the like.
 That's a side effect of programmatic's need to make a huge number of publishers' inventory work for a huge number of advertisers in real-time.

 You won't find custom ads, site takeovers, gamified ads, or rewarded ad inventory on the vast majority of programmatic platforms.
 These more interesting, and often more effective, inventory types are typically only available through direct buys because they require a lot of communication between the publisher and the advertiser.